berchev/hello_powershell/README.md

 Simple app that prints "hello"

 ## Files ###
-- `hello.ps1` This is our simple app code
+- `hello.ps1` This is our simple app code.
+Location `scripts` directory
 - `Vagrantfile` Place this file in new folder and use `vagrant up` command in order to run xenial64 machine with powershell installed.
-- `powershell_install.sh` Place this script at the same directory like `Vagrantfile` .
-Purpose of this script is to install powershell automatically on your test machine `xenial64`
+- `install_powershell.sh` Purpose of this script is to install powershell automatically on your test machine `xenial64`
+- Type `pwsh` in order to start new powershell shell

 ## TODO